ggdio/ggdio/README.md

 ### Hi Github 👋

 - 🔭 I’m currently working on a very interesting Big Data project for a great company
-- 🌱 I’m currently learning car mechanics and eletronic injection
+- 🌱 Also I’m learning car mechanics and eletronic injection
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with some personal projects
 - 💬 Ask me about JAVA
 - 📫 How to reach me: ggrdio@gmail.com
-- ⚡ Fun fact: Sometimes I dream with the technical problem solution
+- ⚡ Fun fact: Sometimes I dream with the solution for a technical problem

 <!--
 **ggdio/ggdio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.